Ace1032/Ace1032/README.md

 ## Contributions:
 - Actively participated in open-source projects on GitHub, contributing code enhancements, bug fixes, and feature implementations to various Android libraries and frameworks.
 - Engaged in online developer communities and forums to share knowledge, seek advice, and collaborate with fellow developers on challenging problems and projects.
 - Presented technical talks and tutorials at local meetups and conferences to share insights and experiences in Android development and best practices.
+Encourage high school students to solve coding problems on CodeSignal https://github.com/Ace1032/codesignal-solutions

 ## Education:
 - Bachelor of Science in Computer Science (BSc CS) - California State University, Monterey Monterey Bay,  California, GPA - 3.6, 2016